Documentation

 .

-It specifies whether the IP address belongs to a datacenter or not.
-Here, we have the value
+It specifies whether the IP address belongs to a datacenter (hosting provider) or not.

 true